Marriott has an almost unimaginable portfolio of 7,300+ hotels worldwide, spread out across a whopping 131 countries.

 Protea Hotels offers luxurious amenities such as full-service restaurants, meeting spaces, free Wi-Fi, and thoughtful rooms.
 Each property highlights local flavors and is uniquely designed.

 While the majority of Protea’s 80 properties are located in South Africa, there are properties in Algeria, Ghana, Malawi, Namibia, Nigeria, Tanzania, Uganda, and Zambia as well, which makes Protea the strategic partner for travel in Africa.

 Renaissance Hotels is a business travel-focused hotel brand helping you walk the fine line between working efficiently and savoring local experiences.

 Whether it’s daily events like mixology classes, live gigs, or helping you understand the soul of a neighborhood, Renaissance Hotels is aimed at making your stay as memorable as possible.

-One of the signatures of Renaissance Hotels is access to Navigators, which are hand-picked to connect you with the best experiences around your hotel, whether it’s finding the best bar for craft beer or mingling with locals at the street food market.
+One of the signatures of Renaissance Hotels is access to Navigators, who are hand-picked to connect you with the best experiences around your hotel, whether it’s finding the best bar for craft beer or mingling with locals at the street food market.

 Renaissance Hotels began in 1981 as an upscale brand of Ramada Inns, but it was relaunched in 1989 and bought by Marriott in 1997.
 Today, there are almost 200 properties in nearly 40 countries.